philipbelesky/groundhog/site/README.md

 ## Deploying

 - Requires Java 8
-- AWS credentials shoudl be in a .env in this directory
+- AWS credentials should be in a `.env` file in this directory